Code-Institute-Submissions/Milestone-9/README.md

 [W3C Mark-up Validation](https://validator.w3.org/) and [W3C CSS Validation](https://jigsaw.w3.org/css-validator/) where used to check the validity of the project code.

-Chrome Devtools was used throughout the duartion of my project for testing responsiveness of the website and for any bug fixes.
+Chrome Devtools was used throughout the duartion of my project for testing responsiveness of the website and for finding and fixing bugs.

 #### Known Issues